armory/docs/content/en/docs/armory-admin/Secrets/secrets-aws-sm.md

   - /docs/spinnaker-install-admin-guides/secrets/secrets-aws-sm/
 ---

 You can configure AWS Secrets Manager as a secrets engine for Spinnaker.
-For information about how to set up AWS Secrets Manager, see the [AWS documentation](https://docs.aws.amazon.com/secretsmanager/index.html).
+See the AWS Secrets Manager [User Guide](https://docs.aws.amazon.com/secretsmanager/latest/userguide/intro.html) for how to set up AWS Secrets Manager,

 ## Referencing secrets stored in AWS Secrets Manager